 Even though you can’t prevent an employee from filing a complaint or a wrongful termination lawsuit, maintaining proper documentation can help protect your business and limit your exposure if you end up having to defend your decision to let the employee go.

-Fontanesi and Almes created the following employee termination letter templates for your reference.
+Fontanesi, along with Shannon Almes, a partner at Feldman & Feldman, created the following employee termination letter templates for your reference.
 Keep in mind that you will need to customize each template to suit your specific employee termination.

 To: [Employee Name]

 RE: Termination of Employment

 As discussed in our meeting today, due to [insert reasons for termination, if appropriate; otherwise, omit], I regret to inform you that your employment will be terminated effective [date].

 Your final paycheck, in the amount of [$XX], will be paid to you by [date], which will include all accrued but unused vacation and paid time off (if applicable) [amend based on state laws and company policies].
 You will also be receiving a COBRA election notice with your separation paperwork.

 Please ensure you return all company property to [employer contact], including [identification cards or badges, access codes or devices, keys, laptops, mobile phones, credit cards, electronically stored documents or files, and physical files] and any other company property and information in your possession.